koajs/koa/docs/api/index.md

 ## Cascading

-  Koa middleware cascading in a more traditional way as you may be use to with similar tools, this was previsouly not impossible - but difficult to make user friendly due to node's callbacks, however with generators we can achieve "true" middlware.
+  Koa middleware cascading in a more traditional way as you may be use to with similar tools - this was previsouly not impossible, but difficult to make user friendly due to node's callbacks, however with generators we can achieve "true" middlware.
 Contrasting Connect's implementation which simply passes control through series of functions until one returns, Koa yields "downstream", then control flows back "upstream".